Pippa had been looking all over for Emil. She finally found him in the backyard with Brownie.

 It made Emil feel good to think that he had a superpower.

-Brownie had wandered off to find more yummy green grass to graze on, so Emil and Pippa decided to go back to the porch.
+Brownie had wandered off to find more yummy green grass to pretend to graze on, so Emil and Pippa decided to go back to the porch.
 Pippa picked up her bear where she had left him on the bench.
 "Does my bear talk to you?" she asked Emil.

 Emil looked at Pippa's bear and waited, as if he were listening.